 We entered the grounds and saw the band set up on a large stage.

-They played traditional Greek music at a rapid clip.
-The tempo was quick.
-The songs were looooong.
+They played traditional Greek music at a rapid clip and the songs were looooong.
 We were there for an hour I think they played 6 songs.
 In a semi-circle out from the stage were booths selling foods made in Crete.
 Spices, olive oils, jams, wines.
 It was at this last one that Joe made his stand.
 It was 2 euro to taste five white wines, but the girl liked Joe so much that when he finished his whites, she just moved right on to the reds.

 She asked us where we’d eaten dinner and I showed her a picture of the sign on my phone.